What is Andropause?

 Today, we're living longer than ever—which means we all get to deal with the inevitable slow-down.
 Cheers for that!

-So, What Are The Key Male Sex Hormones ?
-(Androgens)
+So, What Are The Key Hormones Involved in Andropause?

 Andropause isn't just about one hormone; it's a team effort where the entire system starts to slow down.
-The three players are Testosterone, DHEA and Growth Hormone.
+The key player is Testosterone.
+However DHEA, Growth Hormone, LH & FSH, Oestrogen and Cortisol, all play an important role in how symptoms develop and how men feel during midlife.

-Let’s take a further look into these bad boys (review the below)
+Let’s take a further look into these bad boys.

 1.Testosterone (T) – The King of Man Hormones